cltl/ma-tm-domains-SDG-tracker/README.md

 **Corpus Extraction** contains code to extract (training) data from the Gigaword corpus we are allowed to use for this task.

+**Pretrained classifiers related-unrelated** contains pretrained classifiers for SDGs 1 and 12.

 **classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared:
 - balanced_df_WITH_aid_with_slave_threshold_4_keep.json file, and
 - balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle